FIWARE/tutorials.Step-by-Step/docs/linked-data.md

 # Architecture

 The demo application will send and receive NGSI-LD calls to a compliant context broker.
-Since both NSGI v2 and NSGI-LD interfaces are available to an experimental version fo the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), our demo application will only make use of one FIWARE component.
+Since both NGSI v2 and NGSI-LD interfaces are available to an experimental version fo the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), our demo application will only make use of one FIWARE component.